rwjblue/broccoli-file-mover/README.md

  - If `copy` is `true`, then the source file is left in the tree (this might be useful to output both a non-minified and minified version).
  - If `copy` is `false`, then the source file is removed after it has been copied (essentially making this a `move` operation).

-`options.files` *{Object}*
+`options.files` *{Array|Object}*

-Provides an object where the key is the source path, and the value is the destination path.
 This allows specifying more than one move/copy operation at a time (and reduced the total number of trees/steps needed if you need to move many files).

+ - If `files` is an object the key is used as the source path, and the value is the destination path.
+ - If `files` is an array each item must be an object with a `srcFile` and `destFile` property.
+If `copy` is present it will be used also.

 ## License